GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/site-migrations/en.md

 After changing the slug of a post or page, we can convert all content to point to the new URL.

-This GraphQL also retrieves the domain from the `"siteurl"` WordPress settings to recreate the page's old and new URLs:
+This GraphQL first retrieves the domain from the `"siteurl"` WordPress settings to recreate the page's old and new URLs:

 ```graphql
 query ExportData(